 The soft thump of the door closing and Shayna nestling into her temporary bed were the last sounds I heard.
 That honey scented air made it easy to go to sleep.

 At breakfast, I stayed quiet.
 I must admit that Mushlin Biscuits were delicious.
-The only way I could describe them were a mix between a soft tortilla mixed with fruit the Minnesaw called Mushlin.
+The only way I could describe them were a mix between a soft tortilla mixed with fruit or berry the Minnesaw called Mushlin.
 Mushlins tasted like a rough pineapple or pear with a sweet honey aftertaste.
 For a simple people this dish had to be one of their finest.
 I acted as disinterested as I could while downing eight or so of those biscuits.

 I listened to the people's thoughts as I kept Shayna at my side.
 This power -- to read minds -- was the most intoxicating of all.
 I could only dream of this as a boy.
 After listening, I learned of another great battle after Jim left.
 The Minnesaw tribe was much bigger and they are but a fraction of what they were.
 The Chief sauntered in and sat a few chairs from me.
 I gave him a few moments to settle.